farf/SlackToggle/README.md

 ## Installation

-Clone or download this repository
+ - Clone or download this repository
-Open a tab to chrome://extensions/
+ - Open a tab to chrome://extensions/
-Click "Load unpackaged extension".
-Navigate to the directory where this repository is located.
+ - Click "Load unpackaged extension".
+ - Navigate to the directory where this repository is located.
-Open Slack and voila !
+ - Open Slack and voila !

 ## Usage

 Just click the +/- buttons next to the section title to collapse or expand a section.
+I know, the button is tiny so don't miss !